 What are the advantages and disadvantages?

-What may be important for one person might not be important for someone else.
 If you're thinking about having cryotherapy, speak to your doctor or nurse before deciding whether to have it – they can help you choose the right treatment for you.
 Take time to think about whether you want to have cryotherapy.
 We've included a list of questions that you might find helpful.
 You can also ask about any other treatments that might be available.

 - Cryotherapy is less invasive than some other treatments, with little or no bleeding.

 - You’ll only be in the hospital for up to 24 hours.